HL7/smart-app-launch/spec/well-known/index.md

 - `scopes_supported`: **RECOMMENDED**, array of scopes a client may request.
 See [scopes and launch context][smart-scopes].
 - `response_types_supported`: **RECOMMENDED**, array of OAuth2 `response_type` values that are supported
 - `manage_endpoint`: **RECOMMENDED**, URL to the user-facing authorization management workflow entry point for this FHIR server.
+- `introspection` :  **RECOMMENDED**, URL to a server's introspection endpoint that can be used to validate a token.

 ### Sample Response